naama-alon/S-ACORD/README.md

 - `config_fmap.py` - Controls the functional map computation.
 - `config_analysis.py` - Controls analysis parameters and outputs.

+> **Note:** By default, `analysis.py` shows as a plot only the last differences.
+> If you want to visualize all changes, edit `analysis.py` at rows 81–82 and modify the corresponding settings.
 > For a first run, it is recommended to use the default configuration values.

 ---